mujeebrahman022/Eye-Disease-Classification-CNN/README.md

 - **Upload an Image**: Drag and drop or browse to upload an eye image (supported formats: JPG, JPEG, PNG).
 - **Get Predictions**: The model will analyze the uploaded image and classify it into one of the 12 eye disease categories.
 - **View Results**: The predicted disease will be displayed on the interface.

+### Mixed Sample Images

+A file containing mixed sample images of multiple eye diseases is provided for testing the prediction capabilities of the model.
+You can use these images directly within the Streamlit app to evaluate how well the model classifies different eye conditions.

 ## Model Details